Description

 - The preliminary round will be played mid-January.
 The questions will be sent as a Google Forms quiz to the registered coach that Monday morning and the team of up to six students must complete Round 1 in a single sitting by 5pm that Friday.

-- The adult coach must sign in to the Google Forms quiz with their registered email and be present while the team completes the preliminary round.
+- The adult coach must be present while the team completes the preliminary round.
 The coach may supervise both the 5th/6th team and the 7th/8th team if they take their quizzes at the same time, provided the teams are on two separate devices and do not assist each other.

 - For all live rounds, each team must designate a captain to sit in the center of the team.
 While the team is encouraged to discuss their answers, the captain must hold up a single board with the team’s answer for the moderator.
 Only answers written on the white board may be accepted – no verbal responses are permitted.